mindsdb/mindsdb/mindsdb/README.md

     * ```data_entities```: MindsDB stores training data in an object database and these are the entities that we access these through.

-# Why use MindsDB?

-Developers today are more aware of the capabilities of Machine Learning, however from ideas of using ML to actual implementations, there are many hurdles and therefore most ideas of using Machine Learning never even start.

-Thanks to MindsDB people building products can **focus more on**:

-* Understanding what problems/predictions are interesting for the business.
-* What data should be of interest for a given prediction.

-**Less on:**  spending countless hours building models, making data fit into such models, training, testing, validating, tuning hyper-parameters, ....

-MindsDB makes the journey of incorporating AI/Machine Learning to a project simpler than ever before; to do this we use a combination of various Neural Networks methodologies, we picked this approach of all Machine Learning techniques because Neural Nets have shown to be optimal at diverse problems and for various reasons  they tend to outperform non-neural network approaches to learning from data.

 # How does it work?